alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 > If we change the fine structure constant from the _real_ 1/138 to 1/137,
 > do stellar clusters arise?

-They are not even that interested in intelligent life forms such as our own, because they have probably seen it all by now.
+They may not even be that interested in intelligent life forms such as our own, because they have probably seen it all by now.
-Almost by definition their intelligence is much higher than our own, so we will look like funny artifacts to their eyes.
+Almost by definition their intelligence is much higher than our own, so we will look like funny toys or artifacts to their eyes.

 But wait!
 Perhaps the simulators are watching closely how civilizations evolve around the universe, to settle some refined bet in a gentleman's club not unlike that one where Phileas Fogg sat with his pals,